cloudskytian/open-fitter/README.md

 We are transitioning from our initial implementation to the core logic obtained from upstream to achieve more accurate behavior.

 *   Legacy Implementation:
-    The bone control logic originally inferred and implemented independently.
+    The bone and meshes control logic originally inferred and implemented independently.
 This corresponds to the C# code and other components currently in the repository.

 *   Upstream-based Implementation (In Progress):
     GPL code derived from the original product, located in `src/upstream/`.